-- (3) Final plat acknowledgement and approval by the city manager constitute the approval, if any, required in order to file subdivision plats with the clerk of the county superior court pursuant to O.C.G.A. § 15-6-67(d). - (e) Appeals.
-The decision of the city manager to approve or disapprove the final plat may be appealed to the city-council-Zoning Board of Appeals (ZBA) by request in writing to the city manager within 30 days of the city manager's decision.
-Chapter 27, Division 8.
+(3) Final plat acknowledgement and approval by the city manager constitute the approval, if any, required in order to file subdivision plats with the clerk of the county superior court pursuant to O.C.G.A. § 15-6-67(d).

+(e) Appeals.
+The decision of the city manager to approve or disapprove the final plat may be appealed to the city council by request in writing to the city manager within 30 days of the city manager's decision.
 If no appeal is made within the 30-day period, the decision of the city manager is final.
-If an appeal is made to the city-council-ZBA, the city-council-ZBA of the appeal being requested. and the

-- decision of the city councilZBA is final.
-The city councilZBAs decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law. - (f) Recording.
+If an appeal is made to the city council, the city council must set a hearing date for the appeal within 30 days of the appeal being requested, and the decision of the city council is final.
+The city council decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law.

+(f) Recording.
 The approved final plat must be recorded with the clerk of the county superior court by the applicant community development director and returned to the applicant community development director.